poulson/Clique/doc/source/numeric/solve.rst

    .. cpp:function:: void Push( const DistMap& inverseMap, const DistSymmInfo& info, DistMultiVec<T>& X )

+   .. cpp:function:: int Height() const

+      Returns the length of each vector.

    .. cpp:function:: int Width() const

       Returns the number of vectors.

 .. cpp:type:: struct DistNodalMultiVec<F>

+   Same as above, but this implies that the underlying datatype `F` is a field.

+DistNodalMatrix
+^^^^^^^^^^^^^^^

+The following structure is a work in progress and should be used in cases where there are many right-hand sides (in a sense to be made more specific later).

+.. cpp:type:: struct DistNodalMatrix<T>

+   .. cpp:member:: Matrix<T> matrix

+   .. cpp:function:: DistNodalMatrix( const DistMap& inverseMap, const DistSymmInfo& info, const DistMultiVec<T>& X )

+   .. cpp:function:: void Pull( const DistMap& inverseMap, const DistSymmInfo& info, const DistMultiVec<T>& X )

+   .. cpp:function:: void Push( const DistMap& inverseMap, const DistSymmInfo& info, DistMultiVec<T>& X )

+   .. cpp:function:: int Height() const

+      Returns the length of each vector.

+   .. cpp:function:: int Width() const

+      Returns the number of vectors.

+.. cpp:type:: struct DistNodalMatrix<F>

    Same as above, but this implies that the underlying datatype `F` is a field.